Q: How did you discover this event?

 A: The film doesn’t have narration or interviews to clearly underline the takeaways, but I think most audiences will find lots to chew on.
 To me, the most striking and upsetting part of the film is not the anti-Semitism of the main speaker or even the violence of his storm-troopers.
 What bothers me more is the reaction of the crowd.
 Twenty-thousand New Yorkers who loved their kids and were probably nice to their neighbors, came home from work that day, dressed up in suits and skirts, and went out to cheer and laugh and sing as a speaker dehumanized people who would be murdered by the millions in the next few years.

 This point is less an indictment of bad things that Americans have done in the past than it is a cautionary tale about the bad things that we might do in the future.
 When the protester is being beaten up there’s a little boy in the crowd who I zoomed on in the edit.
 You can see him rub his hands together, doing an excited little dance, unable to contain the giddy excitement that comes from being part of a mob.
 And when the protester is finally thrown off stage, there’s a long slow pan across the crowd that is laughing, clapping, cheering, like they’re at a World Wrestling Federation match.
+You can see the terror in his face as he is beaten, but when he was asked years later why he did what he did, he simply said, “Gee, what would you have done if you were in my place…?”
+It’s an important challenge for us today.

 We’d like to believe that there are sharp lines between good people and bad people.
 But I think most humans have dark passions inside us, waiting to be stirred up by a demagogue who is funny and mean, who can convince us that decency is for the weak, that democracy is naïve, and that kindness and respect for others are just ridiculous political correctness.
 Events like this should remind us not to be complacent – that the things we care about have to be nurtured and defended regularly – because even seemingly good people have the potential to do hideous things.